juxhouse/bela-resources/updaters/Java.md

 This playbook is for Maven projects.
 For Gradle projects go [here](/updaters/Java-Gradle.md).
 For other built tools go [here](/updaters/Java-Others.md).

-Your Maven project needs to be **installed** in the local Maven .m2 repository.
-For a simple Maven project, for example, that is done running:
+Your Maven projects need to be **installed** in the local Maven .m2 repository.
+For a simple Maven projects, for example, that is done running:

 `mvn clean install`